 Dataset structure

 For the structure of the dietary dataset, each row represents one 24-hr recall of one respondent, and each column represents one variable.
 Each respondent is identified by a unique sequence number with the variable name “SEQN”.
-Thus, for respondents with 1-day recall, there are 2 rows for each respondent, one row for the 1-day recall and the other row for the estimated usual intake.
-For respondents with 2-day recalls, there are 3 rows for each respondent – two rows for the 2-day recalls and one row for the estimated usual intake.
-There are a total of 321721 rows in the dataset, including respondents with non-missing and missing data.
+Thus, for respondents with 1st day or 2nd day recall, there are 2 rows for each respondent, one row for the recall and the other row for the estimated usual intake.
+For respondents with both 1st day and 2nd day recalls, there are 3 rows for each respondent – two rows for the 1st and 2nd day recalls and one row for the estimated usual intake.
+There are a total of 324,374 rows in the dataset, including respondents with non-missing and missing data.
 A screenshot of the dataset is presented in Figure 1.

 Figure 1.
 Screenshot of the final dietary dataset.